A Generalization of Lifting Non-proper Tropical Intersections: Tropical Intersection Theory

-Some times we also use $``\cdot"$ instead of $``\cdot_c"$ if both cycles are supported on $N_\mathbb R$.
 Intuitively the stable intersection is a right action of the multiplicative group of tropical cycles compatible with $\Delta$ on the group of usual tropical cycles.
 Next we check the associativity of this action.

 \begin{prop} Let $\Sigma_1,\Sigma_2$ be tropical cycles in $\mathbb R^n$ compatible with $\Delta$ and of codimensions $l$ and $m$ respectively.
 Let $\tau\in\Delta$ be a face of dimension $d$.
 Then we have as tropical cycles in $O(\tau)$.
-In particular for any tropical cycle $\gamma\subset N_\mathbb R(\Delta)$ we have the asociativity:
+In particular for any tropical cycle $\overline\gamma\subset \mathscr X$ we have the asociativity: